 The marketing strategy can influence the visuals which might vary from live action camera shots to animated videos as the requirements maybe.
 The final format for the video would be influenced by the avenues of its distribution.

-At Toolbox Studio, we offer a wide range of services ranging from commercial videos, digital videos to animated ones.
+At Toolbox Studio, we offer a wide range of video production services ranging from commercial videos, digital videos to animated ones.
 Our teams include some of the best professionals in the field today.
 Since we commit to deliver cutting-edge solutions that culminate into products with exceptional visual appeal, we’ve earned ourselves a reputation of being a leading integrated media services company.

 To find out more on how we can help you turn your marketing strategy in to a successful campaign, contact us at +91 20 46607590 or write to us at [email protected].